anttiharju/vmatch-golangci-lint/docs/README.md

   - Include an actual test in the brew formula
 - Also manage Go versions
 - For now focus is on Apple Silicon macbooks but cross-platform is more or less required for more serious usage.
+- Providing a Docker image might be worthwhile, similar to https://golangci-lint.run/welcome/install/#docker

 ### Lack of tests